Phoenix Grandparents' Rights Lawyer

 Fight for the Custody or Visitation Rights You Deserve

-divorces can leave an aftermath of hurt feelings and severed relationships.
-Some
+divorces can result in an aftermath of hurt feelings and severed relationships.

-former spouses will seek revenge not only on their ex, but also on their
+Some former spouses will seek revenge not only on their ex, but also on

 of legal circumstances to shut you out of your grandchild's life.